 Earthquake Rebuilding with Recycled Tire Logs

 Tire Logs.
 Re-Tread Products produces a low-tech version of recycling tires that has several applications.
-With the advantage of the "bend don't break" flexibility of the material, Tire Logs have proven effective in various civil engineering projects, including earthquake-resistant building, sea walls, highway noise barriers, and sandbag replacements for erosion control.
-They also eliminate toxins from chemically treated wood that leaches into the water system and without the ineffecient energy that grinding rubber into new materials produces.
+With the advantage of the "bend don't break" flexibility of the material, Tire Logs have proven effective in various civil engineering projects, including earthquake-resistant buildings, sea walls, highway noise barriers, and sandbag replacements for erosion control.
+They also eliminate toxins from chemically treated wood that leach into the water system and without the inefficient energy that grinding rubber into new materials produces.

 Read on